You might be surprised by how flexible – and programmable – your own preferences are.

 Even if you hate it.

-There are all sorts of behavioural tricks you can try.
+You can try all sorts of behavioural tricks.
 Things like rewarding yourself after a workout, doing something to psyche you up or having an accountability buddy.

 I leave it to you to figure all that out.